Dunara

-Dunara is a heritage-listed residence located at Point Piper, in the Municipality of Woollahra local government area of Sydney, New South Wales, Australia.
+Dunara is a heritage-listed residence at Point Piper, in Sydney, Australia.
 It was built from 1882 to 1883.
-It is also known as Dorothea Mackellar birthplace.
+It is also known as the Dorothea Mackellar birthplace.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Point Piper

 The Point's European history began as part of a 76 ha land grant by Governor Macquarie to Captain John Piper in 1820.
 Piper had control of customs and all harbour matters, a lucrative position which enabled him to vastly increase the size of his land holding and build the finest house then in Sydney on the Point.
 He named it Henrietta Villa (after the second name of Governor Macquarie's wife, Elizabeth) and it quickly became the most prestigious social venue in town.
 However, Piper's flamboyant and extravagant lifestyle exceeded even his resources and he was soon deeply in debt.
 In 1827 it became apparent that he had embezzled A£13,000 from the customs revenues which, together with other debts, amounted to millions in modern values.
 The mortified Piper made a curiously grand suicide attempt, having himself rowed out into the harbour and, to the strains of his naval band, jumping overboard.
 He survived to retire to a more modest rural life.

 Henrietta Villa was bought by one of his debtors, Daniel Cooper in 1827, the Vaucluse part of his estate outside the Point being bought by William Wentworth and the rest (Bellevue Hill, Rose Bay, Woollahra) to the firm of Cooper and Levey to whom Piper had owed another A£20,000.

-Daniel Cooper (1785-1853) had been transported to Australia in 1816 and became one of the colony's most successful merchants.
+Daniel Cooper (1785–1853) had been transported to Australia in 1816 and became one of the colony's most successful merchants.
 His nephew, born in Lancashire in 1821 and also named Daniel Cooper, came to Australia in 1843 and was soon following in his Uncle's footsteps.
 Daniel the younger was already wealthy by the time he inherited his uncle's estate a decade later.
 He now had estates throughout the colony, including a large chunk around Double Bay, much of which was Piper's former estate.
-In 1856 Cooper began a great mansion called Woollahra House on Point Piper, on the site of the Captain Piper's Henrietta Villa.
+In 1856 Cooper began a great mansion called Woollahra House on Point Piper, on the site of Captain Piper's Henrietta Villa.
 In the same year Cooper became first Speaker of the New South Wales Legislative Assembly.
 He resigned from the Speakership in 1860 and returned to England a year later, became the Agent-General for NSW, was made the First Baronet of Woollahra in 1863, and died in 1902.
 Woollahra House was not completed until 1883 by his son, William.
-Some subdivision of the Point also began around that time.
+Some subdivisions of the Point also began around that time.
 It was suggested as a replacement for Government House around 1901 (then occupied by the Governor-General of Australia) but the offer was not taken up by the government and the estate was progressively sold off and the house demolished in 1929.